LDI Strangle Strategy

 What is a strangle on LDI?

 A strangle on LDI is the strangle strategy applied to LDI (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With LDI stock trading near $1.18, the strikes shown on this page are snapped to the nearest listed LDI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LDI stock at $0.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed LDI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LDI strangle max profit and max loss calculated?